 - (a) Termination Generally.
 If the Executive's employment with the Employer is terminated by the Employer or the Executive for any reason, the Employer shall pay or provide to the Executive (or to his authorized representative or estate) (i) on or before the time required by law but in no event more than thirty (30) days after the Executive's date of termination, the sum of (A) any Base Salary earned through the date of termination, (B) unpaid expense reimbursements (subject to, and in accordance with, Section 4 of this Agreement), (C) any vacation pay to which the Executive is entitled on or before the time required by law but in no event more than thirty (30) days after the Executive's date of termination, and (D) any earned but unpaid incentive compensation for the year immediately preceding the year of termination; and (ii) any vested benefits the Executive may have under any employee benefit plan of the Employer through the date of termination, which vested benefits shall be paid and/or provided in accordance with the terms of such employee benefit plans (collectively, the "Accrued Benefits").
-In addition, nothing herein shall affect the Executive's rights after termination of employment under COBRA (if any). - (b) Termination by the Employer Without Cause or by the Executive For Good Reason.
-During the Term, if the Executive's employment is terminated by the Employer without Cause as provided in Section 5(e), or the Executive terminates his employment for Good Reason as provided in Section 5(e), the Employer shall pay to the Executive his Accrued Benefits and the benefit described in Section 6(a)(ii).
+In addition, if the Executive's employment with the Employer is terminated for any reason other than for Cause pursuant to Section 5(f), then Bank, or its successor, will provide for the continuation of the Executive's effective date of termination until the eighteen month anniversary of the effective date of termination, without regard to the federal income tax consequences of that continuation. - (b) Termination by the Employer Without Cause or by the Executive For Good Reason.
+During the Term, if the Executive's employment is terminated by the Employer without Cause as provided in Section 5(d), or the Executive terminates his employment for Good Reason as provided in Section 5(e), the Employer shall pay to the Executive his Accrued Benefits and provide the benefit described in the last sentence of Section 6(a).
 In addition, subject to the last paragraph of this Section 6(b), the Employer shall pay to Executive an amount equal to the Base Salary he would have been entitled to receive had he continued employment for the remainder of the then in effect Term ("Severance Amount").
 The Severance Amount shall be paid out in substantially equal installments in accordance with the Bank's payroll practice over the remainder of the Term ("Severance Period") commencing within sixty (60) days after the date of termination, subject to the receipt of the signed Release Agreement (described below) within such sixty (60) day period; and further subject to the delay specified in Section 8(a) hereof in the event Executive is a specified employee (as defined therein); provided, however, that if the 60-day period begins in one calendar year and ends in a second calendar year, the payment of the Severance Amount shall commence in the second calendar year.
 Solely for purposes of Section 409A of the Code, each installment payment shall be considered a separate payment.